domRiddle/ASF/IPC.md

 `{Type}` can be any ASF or .NET Core type qualified by its namespace and name, for example `ArchiSteamFarm.BotConfig`, `ArchiSteamFarm.GlobalConfig` or `ArchiSteamFarm.Json.Steam+Asset.`

+In the example below the actual result was trimmed to keep it clean - normally you'll get full structure returned, which is the main purpose of this endpoint.
+The resulting structure always includes all public and non-public fields and properties.

 ```shell
 curl -X GET /Api/Type/ArchiSteamFarm.BotConfig
 {"Message":"OK","Result":{"Body":{"AcceptGifts":"System.Boolean","TradingPreferences":"ArchiSteamFarm.BotConfig+ETradingPreferences"},"Properties":{"BaseType":"System.Object","CustomAttributes":null,"UnderlyingType":null}},"Success":true}